clashhulk/communication-notice/README.md

 - **Notice Management**: Create, update, and track notices with dynamic data fields.
 - **Communication Service**: Queue-based communication logs for Email, WhatsApp, SMS, and RPAD.
 - **Reporting**: Track delivery statuses, user actions, and system audits.
-- **Scalability**: Modular services that can transition to independent databases in the future.
+- **Flexibility**: Run the project in a traditional or Dockerized environment.

 ---